 In England and Wales, a petition can be brought in relation to a company that has been incorporated under the Companies Act 1985 or the Companies Act 2006 and, in certain circumstances, foreign companies that carry out their business in England or Wales.

 What the court considers to be ‘just and equitable’ is not set in stone.
-A winding up process like this is a ‘discretionary remedy’, meaning that the court can decide how it would like to act depending on the facts and circumstances of the individual case.
+A winding up process like this is a discretionary remedy, meaning that the court can decide how it would like to act depending on the facts and circumstances of the individual case.
 The most common reasons that the court will consider the winding up of a company to be just and reasonable are:

-- if there is a deadlock in the decision-making of the company;
+- If there is a deadlock in the decision-making of the company

-- the petitioning member has been excluded from management decisions; or
+- The petitioning member has been excluded from management decisions; or

 As well as these requirements, English case law has set out that a shareholder must have a sufficiently tangible interest in what is leftover in the company after the company has gone into liquidation.
 This means that it has to be likely that there will be some value left in the company for the petitioning member once the company has gone through the liquidation (including any insolvency) processes.
 If there is no value left, the petition will not be successful.

-Another barrier to success is that if the court hearing the petition thinks that there is another route or remedy available to the petitioning person, it is likely that the court will not make a winding up order if it thinks it is unreasonable to ask for the winding up of the company rather than trying to claim the other remedy.
+Another barrier to success is that if the court hearing the petition thinks that there is another route or remedy available to the petitioning person, it’s likely that the court will not make a winding up order if it thinks it is unreasonable to ask for the winding up of the company rather than trying to claim the other remedy.
 The seriousness of the just and equitable grounds will also be taken into account.